 Probably the most famous literary orphan, Harry Potter lives, at the beginning of The Philosopher’s Stone, with his horrible uncle and aunt unaware that his parents were two famous wizards killed by the evil Lord Voldemort.
 I’m sure there is no need for me to tell you more about his story.

 Jane Eyre by Charlotte Brontë – Jane Eyre

-The titular character of this book by one of the Brontë sisters lives with her maternal uncle’s family, the Reeds, at the beginning of the novel.
-Her parents dyed of typhus, and her uncle was the only one in the family to show her some kindness.
-But, after his death, she is left with four people who are abusive towards her, until she is sent to a school for poor and orphaned girls, where she is first a student and then a teacher.
+The title character of this book by one of the Brontë sisters lives with her maternal uncle’s family, the Reeds, at the beginning of the novel.
+Her parents dyed of typhus, and her uncle was the only one in the family who showed her some kindness.
+But, after his death, she is left alone with four people who are abusive to her, until she is sent to a school for poor and orphaned girls, where she is first a student and then a teacher.
 She is afterwards employed at Thornfield Hall by Mr Rochester.
 Jane Eyre is one of my favourite classics.